googlefonts/how-to-hint-variable-fonts/README.md

 **CT anti-aliased _(y-smoothing)_**

-These settings will be reflected in the Main View of the current glyph, the text samples in the size ramp at the bottom of the main view, and in the sample text string at the top. _(The sample text string can be customized in `Tools>options>Text Sample> Extra Text`.)_
+These settings will be reflected in the Main View of the current glyph, the text samples in the size ramp at the bottom of the Main View, and in the sample text string at the top. _(The sample text string can be customized in `Tools>options>Text Sample> Extra Text`.)_

 Other settings can be configured to how best suits your own working style.